Changing Your Canvas After Launch

 Local Send Time

 Local send time Canvases can be edited up to 24 hours prior to the schedules send time.
 This window is called is “safe zone”.
-Please note that if you intend to make changes to your Canvas that require you to make a new Canvas entirely, please remember to exclude users who received the first Canvas and re-adjust the Canvas schedule times to allow for timezone sending.
+Note that if you intend to make changes to your Canvas that require you to make a new Canvas entirely, remember to exclude users who received the first Canvas and re-adjust the Canvas schedule times to allow for timezone sending.